willpanderson/Auto-Learn/README.md

 # Auto-Learn Introduction
-Auto-Learn is a machine learning Android application for our Fundamentals of Software Engineering class.
+Auto-Learn is a machine learning Android application for our Fundamentals of Software Engineering class that we took in Spring 2020.

  There are six possible classifications for Auto-Learn to classify your image: